Assistant Professor in the Department of Epidemiology

 My primary research interests involve using population-based studies of genetic, circulating, and tumor biomarkers to investigate the role of inflammation and infections in carcinogenesis.
 I also have a more general interest in prostate cancer epidemiology and the identification of patient and tumor characteristics that could reduce overtreatment.
-Collaborating with research pathologists, urologists, medical oncologists, molecular biologists, immunologists, virologists, and bioinformaticists, I utilize data from a large Swedish population-based studies (CaPS and PCBaSe) and a Swedish randomized trial (SPCG-4), Swedish clinical cohorts, the Physicians’ Health Study, and the Health Professionals Follow-up Study.
+Collaborating with research pathologists, urologists, medical oncologists, molecular biologists, immunologists, virologists, and bioinformaticists, I have utilized data from a large Swedish population-based studies (CaPS and PCBaSe) and a Swedish randomized trial (SPCG-4), Swedish clinical cohorts, the Physicians’ Health Study, and the Health Professionals Follow-up Study.
 Through collaborations with Swedish and US-based investigators, I am expanding my research focus to study the role of infections on various malignancies.
 I am involved in ongoing studies of HPV infection in penile carcinoma and tumors of the head and neck, as well as the role of the oral microbiome in cancer.

 ScD (Epidemiology), 2008, Harvard School of Public Health

 MPH, 2004, University of Massachusetts – Amherst

 BS (Zoology), 1997, University of Wisconsin – Madison

 Assistant Professor, Channing Division of Network Medicine, Brigham and Women’s Hospital and Harvard Medical School

 Member, Cancer Epidemiology Program at Dana Farber/Harvard Cancer Center